bsundahl1/Flex1553/readme.md

 ## Software architecture

 This is a Packet level interface to MIL-STD-1553 transceiver.
-Lower level classes (Flex1553RX & Flex1553TX) are directly controlling FlexIO hardware, either a transmitter or receiver, but not both.
-A full 1553 transaction requires both sending (command or data) and receiving (data or status).
+Lower level classes (Flex1553RX.cpp and Flex1553TX.cpp) are directly controlling FlexIO hardware, either a transmitter or receiver, but not both.
+A full 1553 packet requires both sending (command or data) and receiving (data or status).
 The classes which brings it all together are MIL_1553_BC (master) and MIL_1553_RT (slave).
+These two classes reside in MIL1553.cpp.
 Only one of these two classes should be instantiated.

-This supports sending/getting only a single 1553 transaction at a time (up to 32 words of data).
+The MIL_1553_xx classes support sending/getting only a single 1553 packet (up to 32 words of data).
 This class replaces the ISR in Flex1553RX.cpp, with a more sophisticated version that works with a packet class.

-### MIL_1553_BC
+### MIL_1553_BC (in MIL1553.cpp)

 This is the bus controller class.
 This class supports the basic packet operations of a 1553 bus controller.
 It sets up the control word and handles the acknowledge.
 This requires the use of one FlexIO_1553TX and one or two FlexIO_1553RX instances.
-It could still use some work on the API.

-### MIL_1553_RT
+### MIL_1553_RT (in MIL1553.cpp)

 This is the remote terminal class.
 This is setup as mailboxes, where each mailbox refers to one subaddress.
 There may be up to two instances of this